-School is like a second home to children and is why, we make sure their health prospers.
-In a survey conducted by us, we found shocking results as 60 to 70% of the kids were overweight and 2 out of 10 students underweight.
+School is like a second home to children and that is why we make sure their health prospers.
+In a survey conducted by us, we found shocking results as 60 to 70% of the kids were overweight and 2 out of 10 students were underweight.

 We have constituted our very own Health and Nutrition Program, which is dedicated to addressing these issues with a stronger strategy and is backed by strong analysis and assessments.

 We begin by tracking the health of a child through food diaries.
-In every school, we have measures for stamina, strength, body mass index, heart rate, skin colour monitoring for anemia etc.
+In every school, we have measures for stamina, strength, body mass index, heart rate, skin color monitoring for anemia etc.

 A series of assessments named ABCD assessments are performed in the following order: